gchure/phd/src/chapter_06/section_03_fugacity.md

 relative to the repressor’s non-specific binding affinity to the rest of the genome.

-We now expand our definition of the total number of repressors in the system, $R_{\text{tot}}$, so that it is given by
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We now expand our definition of the total number of repressors in the system, $R_{\text{tot}}$, so that it is given by
 $$
 R_\text{tot} = R_S + R_{NS} + R_C,